Ribchester, St Wilfrid's Church

 History, tourist information, and nearby accommodation

 It is likely that the early post-Roman church would have been rebuilt in stone at this time.
-As mentioned, the Domesday Book of 1086 does not mention a church at Ribchester, but this may be because of the destructive effects of William the Conqueror's suppression of rebellion in the north following the Norman Conquest.
-Certainly sections of stonework near the blocked north door appears to be Norman.
+As mentioned, the Domesday Book of 1086 does not mention a church at Ribchester, but this may be because of the destructive effects of William the Conqueror's suppression of a rebellion in the north following the Norman Conquest.
+Certainly, sections of stonework near the blocked north door appears to be Norman.

 The north chapel, also known as the Dutton Choir, began as a chantry chapel.
 Local tradition says that over 300 inhabitants of Ribchester who died in the Black Death lie buried beneath the Dutton Choir.
-On the north wall of the chapel are the remains of a 14th century wall painting depicting St Christopher carrying the Christ child.
+On the north wall of the chapel are the remains of a 14th-century wall painting depicting St Christopher carrying the Christ child.

 In the churchyard, near the chancel, is a stone sundial which dates to the 17th century, upon a reused cross shaft set on a base which was probably used for a churchyard cross.
 At the base of the shaft is a very apt inscription reading "I am a shadow - so art thou - I mark time - dost thou?"